AI Agent Index

 Use Single Agent WhenUse Multi-Agent When

-Task fits in one context windowWorkflow requires more context than one agent can hold
+Task fits in one context windowWorkflow genuinely exceeds one context window

-Steps are sequential and simpleSubtasks benefit from specialisation
+Steps are sequential and simpleSubtasks require meaningfully different specialisation

-Speed and reliability are top priorityParallel execution would meaningfully reduce time
+Speed and cost are top priorityParallel execution would materially reduce time

 No-code or low-code setup requiredDifferent steps need different model capabilities